 From peace and quiet in fear and distress, from long life to death.

-From the Kingdom of God to eternal suffering, all this comes from drunkenness.
+The eternal suffering of the Kingdom of God, all this comes from drunkenness.

 Consider your last hour well, so you will not get drunk.